opeltre/fp/README.md

     return ("-" * n).join([s] * n)
 ```

-In `fp`, typed functions are instances of the "top" type `Hom.Object` which takes care automatic currying returning the partial application of
+In `fp`, typed functions are instances of the "top" type `Hom.Object` which takes care automatic currying, i.e. returning the partial application of
 the decorated callable when invoked with too few arguments.

 ```py